 - Include third-party lists, if possible.
 Third-party lists with good mWeb coverage work well with same-device in-app targeting

-Don’t use with Website “Whitelists” - Site URLs don’t apply to Apps, and will limit bidding on Apps where you may have matched the user
+Don’t use with lists of allowed domains - Site URLs don’t apply to Apps, and will limit bidding on Apps where you may have matched the user

 - Use mobile-friendly creatives.
 For display inventory, use 320x50, 300x250 and interstitial sizes.
 For video, ensure your VAST creatives support mobile formats.